JusticeOpara/fast-food/README.md

 ## ⭐ Like this project?

-If you find this Code Stacker project helpful, consider giving it a star on GitHub to show your support!
+If you find this Foodie project helpful, consider giving it a star on GitHub to show your support!
 This helps others discover the project and motivates me to continue development.

 ## 📬 Feedback

-If you have any feedback, please reach out to me at justiceopara33@gmail.com
+If you have any feedback, please reach out to me at `justiceopara33@gmail.com`